ROCm/HIP/docs/understand/programming_model.rst

 or challenges, for managing synchronization, as described in :ref:`asynchronous_how-to`.
-For instance, a basic model would be to launch an asynchronous operation on a kernel in a stream, create an event to track the operation, continue operations in the host program, and when the asynchronous operation completes synchronize the kernel to return the results.
+For instance, a basic model would be to launch an asynchronous operation on a kernel in a stream, create an event to track the operation, continue operations in the host program, and when the event shows that the asynchronous operation is complete,  synchronize the kernel to return the results.

 However, one of the opportunities of asynchronous operation is the pipelining of operations between launching kernels and transferring memory.
 In this case you would be working